-- Cross-departmental moderation and examination of exam papers, etc. to ensure that all our staff agree on the requirements for reaching different GCSE levels.
+- Cross-departmental moderation and analysis of exam papers, etc. to ensure that all our staff agree on the requirements for reaching different GCSE levels.

 Please use the documents linked from the left hand side of this page to find more details about the curriculum for each year group through the handbook aimed at parents and carers.

 If you require any further information that is not available to you on the website, please contact our Deputy Principal, Niki Smith, at firstname.lastname@example.org or by ringing the school reception.